Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Difference between and

 \section{Difference between $X$ and $\overline{X}$}

-Many of the previous results are of the same form: from an enumeration of $X$ we can compute an enumeration of $\overline{X}$.
-It is easy to provide examples where the converse is not true.
-Hence $X$ gives more information that $\overline{X}$.
-Here we try to quantify what is this information.
+All results in the previous sections show that all consequences of maximality or quasi-maximality are of the same form: from any enumeration of $X$ we can compute some enumeration of $\overline{X}$.
+As the converse is usually not true, this means that in all these examples we get strictly more information from $X$ than from $\overline{X}$.